 This hike follows the first half of our Big Black Mountain hiking trail … but backwards.
-And instead of finishing by the side of the road, we’ll add on another hill and take a stroll around the restored and recently re-repaired Yanshou Temple.
+And instead of finishing by the side of the road, we’ll add on another hill and take a stroll around the restored and recently re-repaired Yanshou Temple (if it’s open to visitors).

-The scenic area contributes largely to the GDP of the villages around here, with inns and guesthouses and restaurants catering to visitors.
+The scenic area is responsible for much of the GDP of the villages around here, with inns and guesthouses and restaurants catering to visitors.

 But originally the main source of income here was farming, and the hills and valleys around the scenic area are still full of chestnut and walnut orchards that are still actively cultivated.